Catskill909/icecast-deploy/RELAY_FEATURE.md

 **Workaround:** Stop fallback manually before reconnecting Mixxx

 **10+ hours spent today.
 2 major fix attempts both failed.
 This is the working state.**

+---

+## Next Step: Encoder Reconnect Listener

+**Idea (for next session):**

+When fallback activates (working now), start a listener that:
+1. Periodically PAUSES relay for 3-5 seconds
+2. During pause, mount is FREE → encoder can connect
+3. If encoder connects → polling detects it → auto-stop relay
+4. If no encoder → resume relay

+**This is code we control.** No Icecast config changes needed.

+**Files to modify:**
+- `server/relayManager.js` - add pause/resume logic with timer
+- `server/index.js` - polling already detects when mount goes live

+**Key insight:** We can't detect encoder TRYING to connect.
+But we can create a window for it to succeed, then detect if it DID connect.